History History

 1895

-The Tswana chiefs sent several petitions against this project to the Queen, which remained without response.
-They then decided to go to London to plead their case to the government.
-When they failed, they went on a campaign around England to rally public opinion to their request.
+The Tswana chiefs sent several petitions against the project to the Queen, but all went unanswered.
+They decided to travel to London to plead their case with the government.
+Unsuccessful, they set off on a campaign around England to rally public opinion to their cause.
 Influential businessmen, seeing the risk of a costly war in the colony, sided with them.
-Fearing a political setback at the next elections, the government agreed to their request, while negotiating for the BSAC the construction of a railway to Rhodesia and new taxation to finance the protectorate
+Fearing a political setback at the next elections, the government acceded to their request, while negotiating for BSAC the construction of a railroad to Rhodesia and new taxation to finance the protectorate.

 1902